cycle/docs/database/declaration.md

 $schema->text('description');
 ```

-To create the table schema in the database we have to call the method `save` of our AbstractTable:
+To create table schema in database we have to call the method `save` of our AbstractTable:

 ```php
 $schema->save();
 ```

-Depending on which database driver you are using, DBAL will generate different SQL statements to create a table:
+Depending on database driver, you using DBAL will generate different SQL statements to create a table:

 ```sql
 CREATE TABLE `primary_new_table` (